Assembly of the African Union

 The Assembly of the African Union, which is formally known as the African Union Assembly of Heads of State and Government (AU-AHSG), is one of several decision-making bodies within the African Union.
 The other bodies are the Pan-African Parliament; the Executive Council, consisting of foreign ministers of the AU members states; and the African Union Commission.
+The Assembly of the African Union consists of the 55 heads of state and government of the member countries.
+The Assembly meets once a year.

-The Chairperson of the Assembly has few formal functions, the most important of which is to preside at the Pan-African Parliament during the election and swearing in of the President of the Pan-African Parliament.
+The Chairperson of the Assembly presides the annual African Union Summit as well as the Pan-African Parliament during the election and swearing in of the President of the Pan-African Parliament.

-History of the Assembly
+History

 The Assembly came into existence on 25 May 1963, as part of the ratification of Organization of African Unity (OAU).
 Initially the Assembly consisted of 32 independent members, the heads of state of the African states that had achieved independence by 1963.
 Until 2001, the governing constitution of the Assembly was the OAU Charter.
 The Assembly is now subject to the Union Act that created the African Union.

-Functions of the Assembly
+Functions

 The Assembly has nine basic functions: